yiisoft/yii2/docs/guide/output-data-widgets.md

 - `controller` is the ID of the controller that should handle the actions.
 If not set, it will use the currently active controller.
-- `template` the template used for composing each cell in the action column.
+- `template` defines the template used for composing each cell in the action column.
 Tokens enclosed within curly brackets are treated as controller action IDs (also called *button names* in the context of action column).
 They will be replaced by the corresponding button rendering callbacks specified in [[yii\grid\ActionColumn::$buttons|buttons]].
 For example, the token `{view}` will be replaced by the result of the callback `buttons['view']`.
 If a callback cannot be found, the token will be replaced